 Group-wide Customer Service Liaison Meeting

 Since 2008, we have held a Group-wide Customer Service Liaison Meeting every year under the supervision of Otsuka Holdings directors.
 Meetings are attended by representatives of companies in the Pharmaceutical Business, Nutraceutical Business, Consumer Products Business, the daily necessities and e-commerce categories, and well as from other relevant departments.
 The various companies report on their customer service activities and initiatives for greater consumer orientation, thus fostering our consumer-oriented corporate culture.
 The 27th meeting, held in 2022, focused on evolving consumer trends amid social changes in the ongoing COVID-19 pandemic, and best practices for product improvements informed by customer feedback.

-Examples of Improvements Based on Customer Feedback
+Examples of Product Developments and Improvements Based on Customer Feedback

-Redesign of Containers to Make Them Easier to Hold and Open (Otsuka Pharmaceutical Factory)
+Improvement of Containers to Make Them Easier to Hold and Open (Otsuka Pharmaceutical Factory)

-1OS-1 is approved as a food for persons with medical conditions and is intended to provide water and electrolytes in order to maintain the proper water and electrolyte balance in persons with mild-to-moderate dehydration (Approved by the Consumer Affairs Agency)
+* OS-1 is approved as a food for people with medical conditions and is intended to provide water and electrolytes to maintain the proper water and electrolyte balance in people with mild-to-moderate dehydration (Approved by the Consumer Affairs Agency)